rvaughan/everyone-codes/2024/quest_03/README.md

 ### Part 3

 The final map of the challenge concerns the royal lands!
 The rules largely remain the same, but the map includes several separate areas.
-To improve the comfort of the ponds created at the end of this process, the king requires that the rule about the gradual drop in slope also applies to blocks that are diagonally adjacent.
+To improve the comfort of the ponds created at the end of this process, the king requires that **the rule about the gradual drop in slope also applies to blocks that are diagonally adjacent**.
 You also need to treat the noted map as it's surrounded by  `.`  area infinitely in all directions.

 **Example based on the following notes:**